 Welcome to UJA

 As the world’s largest local philanthropy, we respond quickly and effectively to the most pressing issues of the day — in New York, in Israel, and around the world.
-While we’re providing ongoing relief to the people of Israel, here in New York, we’re combating rising antisemitism, tackling poverty, confronting a mental health epidemic, and caring for the growing number of isolated elderly, including Holocaust survivors.
+While helping the people of Israel heal and rebuild, here in New York we’re combating rising antisemitism, tackling poverty, and caring for the growing number of isolated elderly, including Holocaust survivors.

 Read more